-The Master of Arts in Applied Geography at the University of Colorado Colorado Springs is a terminal master's program that encourages graduate students to focus on applied, community-based research projects to solve local, regional, and even international issues.
+The Master of Arts in Applied Geography at UCCS is a terminal master's program that encourages graduate students to focus on applied, community-based research projects to solve local, regional, and even international issues.
 Given pressing research needs and future labor force demands, the MA in Applied Geography incorporates a multitude of issues that speak to people, profit, and planet.

 Areas of Specialization